 SASL mechanisms Non-SASL mechanisms

 Kerberos No Authentication

-SASL User Name No Authentication (SSL)

-SASL User Name and Password NO SASL User Name and Password
+SASL User Name User Name and Password (without SASL enabled)

-SASL User Name and Password (SSL)
+User Name and Password (with SASL enabled)

 Thrift (the layer for handling remote process communication between the Cloudera ODBC Driver for Impala and the Impala server) has a limitation where it cannot detect a mix of non-SASL and SASL mechanisms being used between the driver and the server.
 If this happens, the driver will appear to hang during connection establishment.